hdorgeval/le-livre-des-rois/src/markdown/en/warner/01-gaiumart/02-how-siyamak-was-slain-by-the-hand-of-the-div.md

 # How Siyamak was Slain by the Hand of the Div

-News of that foul dfv's acts reached Siyamak,
+News of that foul div's acts reached Siyamak,

 Who listened eagerly ; his heart seethed up